mathie/mathie.github.io/_drafts/nanowrimo.md

 decided to be 'chef' for the week and I'd spent the week doing what I love best in the kitchen: glory cooking.
 Not the every day breaded-fish-and-waffles from the freezer.
-No, I was making fish pies, chilli con carne, a Sunday roast, canneloni.
+No, I was making fish pies, chilli con carne, a Sunday roast, cannelloni.
 I was spending hours each day in the kitchen preparing these meals, and I was mostly making them up as I went along (having cooked each before, I had rough recipes in my head, but I was experimenting and tweaking as I went).